STEPWISE Historical & Theoretical Background

 Several STEM fields are instruments of capitalism!

 Many fields of ‘STEM’ (Science, Technology, Engineering & Mathematics) – which are greatly promoted in education as essential for economic viability – appear to be key agents in pro-capitalist dispositifs.
 As analysts like Krimsky (see video at left/below), Ziman & Mirowski suggest, integrity of topic choice, research methods, results obtained, results reporting, etc. in some fields can be corrupted due to contracts and/or influences from capitalists.
 As they and Dr. Marcia Angell note, influences of the private sector over STEM fields is largely possible due to supportive government legislation.
-Such active government (and transnational) support for capitalist interests appears, indeed, to be a major feature of neoliberalism, which seems to involve active normalization of pro-capitalist ideologies, like possessive individualism as often seen in consumerism, among most actants in pro-capitalist dispositifs.
+Such active government (and transnational) support for capitalist interests appears, indeed, to be a major feature of neoliberalism (A, B), which seems to involve active normalization of pro-capitalist ideologies, like possessive individualism as often seen in consumerism, among most actants in pro-capitalist dispositifs.
 Given power of such large and complex networks, they appear responsible for many of the STSE Harms faced by humanity – several of which seem existential.
 While such harms are being perpetrated, wealth appears increasingly concentrated.

 STEM education often facilitates capitalism!